MOKSHITHAMEDICALS/MOKSHITHA/README.md

 pharmacy services and the medical supplies we offer.
 It includes the following sections:

 Pharmacy: Pharmacy Services At Mokshitha Medicals, we are committed to providing high-quality pharmacy services to meet all of your healthcare needs.
 Our knowledgeable staff and licensed pharmacists are here to assist you with:
 Medications Offered: Prescription Medications: We provide a comprehensive selection of prescription medications, ensuring timely and accurate dispensing.
-Over-the-Counter (OTC)
+Over-the-Counter

 Drugs: A wide range of OTC medications including pain relief, allergy treatments, cold & flu remedies, digestive aids, and more.